-everyday poetics is a postcard series that started in August 2017 and that I continued until March 21st, 2023.
+everyday poetics is a postcard series that started on August 20th, 2017 and that I continued until March 17th, 2023.

 I initially began this project as a way to keep working, even when my body or other circumstances made it difficult to immerse myself in works that demanded more of me.
 And then it simply became a part of my practice.

-There are 226 postcards in this series and I imagine that this is all that there will be, since I’ve begun a new postcard series.
+There are 226 postcards in this series and I imagine that this is all that there will be.

 Below are some of the earlier postcards in this series.